leogaggl/betterforboothby/content/page/privacy.md

 title: "Our Commitment to Your Privacy"
 date: 2025-12-10T12:05:00+10:30
 description: "Read the privacy policy for Better for Boothby.
 We are committed to protecting your personal information and being transparent about how we handle your data."
-keywords: ["privacy policy", "data protection", "privacy", "community", "boothby"]
+keywords: ["privacy policy", "data protection", "privacy", "community", "Electorate of Boothby"]
 ---

 Better for Boothby is a community movement built on trust.
 That trust extends to how we handle your personal information.
 This policy outlines our commitment to protecting your privacy.